Drug information provided by: IBM Micromedex

 This medicine may cause some people to become dizzy, lightheaded, faint, drowsy, or less alert than they are normally.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 Getting up slowly from a lying or sitting position may also help.

 This medicine may cause a serious condition called serotonin syndrome when taken with certain medicines.
 Check with your doctor first before you take any other medicines.
 Call your doctor right away if you have a fever, confusion, restlessness, loss of coordination, or diarrhea.

 If you have been using this medicine regularly for several weeks or longer, do not change your dose or suddenly stop taking this medicine without first checking with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
-This may help reduce the possibility of withdrawal symptoms, such as abdominal or stomach cramps, anxiety, fever, nausea, runny nose, sweating, tremors, or trouble with sleeping.
+This may help reduce the possibility of withdrawal symptoms, such as abdominal or stomach cramps, anxiety, restlessness, fever or chills, joint pain, nausea or vomiting, loss of appetite. runny nose, sweating, tremors, or trouble with sleeping.

 Using narcotics for a long time can cause severe constipation.
 To prevent this, your doctor may direct you to take laxatives, drink a lot of fluids, or increase the amount of fiber in your diet.
 Be sure to follow the directions carefully, because continuing constipation can lead to more serious problems.